 - What is training management software?

-- Difference between a training management system and software
+- Benefits of training management software

 What is training management software?

 When a company has an extensive training program they need to track and manage, there are a few ways to do it.
 You could keep paper logs and store all of the training reports and certifications in 3-ring binders.
 You could create spreadsheets that track every employee and possible training module they have to take.
 Or you could use training management software.

 Training software is a digital system for creating, managing, distributing, and tracking training course content for your organization, so you can verify and prove that employees are trained on the latest industry standards, laws, and regulations.